 Even better is that there is a clear scalability of resources within VPS itself that you can look towards here.
 InMotion VPS starts from $5/mo.

 If you’re running WordPress, you might also consider moving to a host that offers dedicated environments for this.
-Admittedly, the choices in this range are significantly higher, but you will benefit from everything ranging from high performance to specialized support for WordPress.
+Admittedly, the choices in this range are significantly higher, but you will benefit from everything ranging from high server speed to specialized support for WordPress.

 WP Engine starts at $25/mo which is still significantly higher than SiteGround’s new shared hosting prices – close to triple in fact.
 However they are also a stalwart when it comes to WordPress hosting, supporting more than 120,000 customers in 140 countries.